Superballistic electron flow through a point contact in a Ga[Al]As heterostructure: Measurements and discussion

 Here $G_\mathrm{2DEG}$ is the conductance of the bulk 2DEG between the PC and the source/drain contacts.
 As discussed above, $G_\mathrm{Sh}$ is independent of temperature and $G_\mathrm{vis}$ increases with temperature.
-The 2DEG conductance is diffusive and has the same temperature dependence as the bulk electron mobility $\mu$ (Figure~\ref{fig:1}(a)).
-We did numerical calculations of $G_\mathrm{2DEG}$ with the COMSOL software package for known geometry and measured electron mobility and density, which gave us values of $G_\mathrm{2DEG}$ down to $\SI{0.01}{\Omega^{-1}}$ at temperatures above $\SI{10}{K}$.
-The contribution $G_\mathrm{vis}$ was calculated from experimental data and numerical simulations; unfortunately the result depends significantly on the exact parameters for the simulations.
-Thus we were not able to validate the theoretically predicted \cite{Guo2016} types of dependencies of $G_\mathrm{vis}$ on temperature, electron density or width of the PC.
-Nevertheless, we observe the increase of $G_\mathrm{vis}$ with increasing temperature and we can make an order of magnitude estimate for the kinetic viscosity $\nu$ and the corresponding electron-electron scattering length $l_\mathrm{ee}$ based on the measured $G$ and calculated $G_\mathrm{Sh}$ and $G_\mathrm{2DEG}$.
-At temperature $T=\SI{10}{K}$ and electron density $n=\SI{2.7e11}{c m^{-2}}$ we estimate $\nu \sim \SI{0.05}{m^2/s}$ and $l_\mathrm{ee} \sim \SI{1}{\micro m}$, which is comparable to theoretical estimates of these quantities \cite{BraemThesis}.
+The 2DEG conductance is dominated by diffusive contributions and has the same temperature dependence as the bulk conductance $G_\mathrm{bulk}$ shown above (Figure~\ref{fig:1}(a)).
+We did numerical calculations of $G_\mathrm{2DEG}$ with the COMSOL software package for the known geometry and measured electron mobility and density, which gave us values of $G_\mathrm{2DEG}$ down to $\SI{0.01}{\Omega^{-1}}$ at temperatures above $\SI{10}{K}$.
+The contribution $G_\mathrm{vis}$ was calculated from experimental data and numerical simulations.
+It is important to note that the result depends significantly on the exact parameters for the simulations.
+In order to illustrate this, we show an example of our calculations for the electron density $n=\SI{2.7e11}{c m^{-2}}$ in more detail below.